Nadir-T/NBA-MVP/README.md

 ### Introduction

-This academic project aims to predict NBA MVP using ML methods thanks to various statistics.
-But the goal is not to predict only the winner, but all the leaderboard.
-To do that, we use statictics of players between 1982 and 2017.
+This academic project aimed to predict NBA MVP using ML methods thanks to various statistics.
+But the goal were not to predict only the winner, but all the leaderboard.
+To did that, we used statictics of players between 1982 and 2017 and we added statictics of their team. \

 ### Method

-We used several methods to get best results as possible. \\
+We used several methods to get best results as possible. \
 Finally our method is :
 * To apply a function in order to give more importance to players classed in the end of leaderboard
 * To oversample players classed in MVP with gaussian noise